Chickpea Cookie Dough Using Almond Flour

 Almond flour is safe to eat raw and is easy to find these days.
 Almond flour is made from ground-up almonds so it’s grain-free, gluten-free, and vegan.

-Maple syrup adds sweetness and moisture to the cookie dough.
+Pure maple syrup adds sweetness and moisture to the cookie dough.
 It’s also considered an unrefined sugar so it’s healthier than using granulated sugar.
+You can use other types of liquid sweetener if you like.

 Chocolate chips are key to making this recipe taste like “real” cookie dough.
-Use vegan or dairy-free chocolate chips if you need to.
+Use vegan or dairy-free chocolate chips.

 With just a few simple ingredients, you can blend this cookie dough together and enjoy a no-bake dessert that is full of fiber, minerals, and plant protein.